 Comparison with Other Caribbean Programs

-Saint Kitts & Nevis now joins regional peers in providing dependent eligibility to age 30, bringing its program into alignment with investors’ requirements.
-The elimination of the education requirement takes it one step further and separates it from certain competitors that continue to require evidence of studies.
+Saint Kitts & Nevis now joins regional peers by extending dependent eligibility to age 30, aligning the program with investors’ needs.
+Moreover, removing the education requirement further distinguishes it from competitors that still demand proof of full-time studies.

 Implications for Other Programs